treehouses/treehouses.github.io/pages/vi/dockertutorial.md

-# Docker Installation
+## Docker Installation

-The below guide includes steps to install Docker directly on to your machine.
+**Docker and Docker Compose are installed on your Raspberry Pi by default, and the subsequent exercises can be performed without any installations.**  The below guide includes steps to install Docker and Docker Compose directly on to your computer, in case of further development, but is entirely optional.

 ### Windows